 - 2.1.1 The Cambridgeshire and Peterborough Mayor's Sustainable Growth Ambition Statement sets out the area's priorities for achieving ambitious levels of inclusive sustainable growth and meeting the commitments of the Devolution Deal.
-The Statement was adopted by the Combined Authority Board (subject to approval at the CA Board in March 2022) and is based upon the significant work of the Cambridgeshire and Peterborough Independent Economic Review (CPIER). - 2.1.2 The CPIER was commissioned by the Combined Authority and other local partners to provide a world-class evidence base, alongside independent and expert analysis, to inform future strategies and investment.
+The Statement was adopted by the Combined Authority Board (November 2018Jan January 2021) and is based upon the significant work of the Cambridgeshire and Peterborough Independent Economic Review (CPIER). - 2.1.2 The CPIER was commissioned by the Combined Authority and other local partners to provide a world-class evidence base, alongside independent and expert analysis, to inform future strategies and investment.
 It was also informed by two rounds of open public consultation.
 The CPIER is publicly available on the CPIER website. - 2.1.3 The Local Industrial Strategy sets out the economic strategy for Cambridgeshire and Peterborough, taking a lead role in implementing the business growth, productivity, and skills elements of the Sustainable Growth Ambition Statement as set out below:

-- 2.1.4 The Local Industrial Strategy is focused5 around the five foundations of productivity established in the UK Industrial Strategy 2018, namely:
+- 2.1.4 The Local Industrial Strategy is focussed around the five foundations of productivity established in the UK Industrial Strategy 2018, namely:

 - People

 - Ideas

 - Business Environment

 - Infrastructure